aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 the `NlqSageMakerEndpointStack.yaml` file and update the deployed CloudFormation stack, `NlqSageMakerEndpointStack`.
 Additionally, you may need to make adjustments to the NLQ Application, the `app_sagemaker.py` file, modifying the `ContentHandler` Class to match the response payload of the chosen model.
-Then, rebuild the Amazon ECR Docker Image, incrementing the version, e.g., `nlq-genai-1.0.1-sm`, using the `Dockerfile_SageMaker` Dockerfile and push to the Amazon ECR repository.
+Then, rebuild the Amazon ECR Docker Image, incrementing the version, e.g., `nlq-genai-2.0.1-sm`, using the `Dockerfile_SageMaker` Dockerfile and push to the Amazon ECR repository.
 Lastly, you will need to update the deployed ECS task and service, which are part of the `NlqEcsSageMakerStack` CloudFormation stack.

 ### Option 2: Switching to Amazon Bedrock

-Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to Amazon Bedrock model's, such as Anthropic `anthropic.claude-v1` and `anthropic.claude-v2`, will provide superior results.
+Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to Amazon Bedrock model's, such as Amazon Titan Text G1 - Express (`amazon.titan-text-express-v1`), will provide better results than JumpStarts's `google/flan-t5-xxl-fp16`.
 Using Amazon Bedrock eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
 If the stack has already been deployed, it can be deleted.
-Next, build the Amazon ECR Docker Image using the `Dockerfile_Bedrock` Dockerfile and push the resulting image, e.g., `nlq-genai-1.0.0-bedrock`, to the Amazon ECR repository.
+Next, build the Amazon ECR Docker Image using the `Dockerfile_Bedrock` Dockerfile and push the resulting image, e.g., `nlq-genai-2.0.0-bedrock`, to the Amazon ECR repository.
 Finally, deploy the `NlqEcsBedrockStack.yaml` CloudFormation template file.
 This stack replaces the the `NlqEcsSageMakerStack` CloudFormation stack, designed for use JumpStart Foundation Models.
-The default model used for this option is Anthropic Claude Instant v1, `anthropic.claude-instant-v1`.
+The default Amazon Bedrock model used for this option is Amazon Titan Text G1 - Express (`amazon.titan-text-express-v1`).

 ### Option 3: Switching to a Third-party Model Provider's API